 Welcome to St Joseph’s Catholic Primary School

-The school currently has two interim head teachers who are covering the absence of the substantive head teacher.
-As a job share partnership we would welcome the opportunity to show current and prospective families around our school.
+We welcome the opportunity to show current and prospective families around our school.
 If you would like to book an appointment to do this, please call 01666 822331.

 I have had four head teacher positions in a variety of schools in international, rural & urban schools.
 I have also taught and worked overseas, in Wiltshire and in inner city schools.
 Prior to joining St Joseph’s I also worked in a co-headship in another Catholic school in Wiltshire.

-I am however not a Catholic but am committed to church school and Catholic education.
+I am, however, not a Catholic but am committed to church school and Catholic education.
 I have a mature family with children who have passed through both primary and secondary education.
 I have a passion for developing a broad, balanced and hands on curriculum.

 Our History